anubhav0fnu/Synthetic-video-generation-for-Autonomous-cars/README.md

 3. Planning to add support of [CARLA: An Open Urban Driving Simulator](http://carla.org/) inorder to evaluate the newly generated synthetic videos within a self-driving car environment.
 I need to override my dataset as an input to their simulator.
 4. Benchmarking the results from the current approach with others such as PIX-2-PIXHD & COVST approaches.
 5. Coming up with an Evaluation metric!

+**Credits: I would like to thank the authors for providing [vid2vid](https://github.com/NVIDIA/vid2vid) framework in pyTorch and [DeepLab](https://github.com/tensorflow/models/tree/master/research/deeplab) implementation in tensorFlow.